 For Fluid Flow Simulation, Analyze provides a detailed diagnostic of what equipment and pipes in the PFD are above or below specified minimum and maximum design specifications.
 This helps identify the root-cause problems of flow and pressure drop.
 For Process Flow Simulation, the Analyze mode displays the phase type of each stream which is highlighted by a specific color.

-The property packages set all of the property methods for a specific process type based on API recommended best practices in industry.
+The property packages used in the Process Innovator set all of the property methods for a specific process type based on API recommended best practices in industry.
 For the Oil, Chemical and Gas processing industries, these named property packages are recommended.
 The API property package provides agreement with the API Tech Data Book and the Steam property package is for use in simulation of steam systems with multiple pressure levels, let down valves, and turbines.
-Click on the eye icon to view a scrollable menu of optional property method choices within each property package.
+View optional property method choices for each property package.

 Over 2000 pure components are available from the AIChE DIPPR® Database for specifying the components in the simulation (DIPPR is a registered trademark of AIChE and is used with permission).